 NBK Group's long-term strategy has been to maintain a strong and diversified liabilities profile.
-The Bank has embraced a robust funding profile through its wide base of domestic retail and corporate customers and diversified wholesale funding through its international network of branches and subsidiaries i.e. a "Yankee" CD program at its New York branch and a European Commercial Paper (ECP) program at NBK Kuwait.
-Given its strong and consistent credit rating, the Bank is able to obtain longer term funding from the debt market.
+The Bank has embraced a robust funding profile through its wide base of domestic retail and corporate customers and diversified wholesale funding through its international network of branches and subsidiaries i.e. a "Yankee" CD program at its New York branch, a Multi-Currency CD program at its London subsidiary and a European Commercial Paper (ECP) program at NBK Kuwait.
+Moreover, given its strong and consistent credit rating, the Bank is able to obtain longer term funding from the debt market through its Global Medium-Term Note (GMTN) program.